educ8s/CircuitPython-Light-Meter-OLED/README.md

 💖 Full disclosure: All of the links above are affiliate links.
 I get a small percentage of each sale they generate.
 Thank you for your support!

+# How to install CircuitPython on the Seeeduino Xiao

+The Seeeduino Xiao board comes with the Arduino bootloader pre-loaded when you buy it.
+If you want to program it using CircuitPython you have to load the CircuitPython bootloader to it.
+Watch the following video to find out how to do it.

 # Credits & Thanks

   - Kudos to [Adafruit Industries](https://github.com/adafruit) for being the creator of the display libraries without which this project would not exist.